maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium6.md

 df['sentimentVaderNeu'] = df['lyrics'].apply(lambda x: analyzer.polarity_scores(x)['neu'])
 ```

-We can also create a feature that is the difference between the positive and the negative score :
+We can also create a feature that is the difference between the positive and the negative score:

 ```python
 df['Vader'] = df['sentimentVaderPos'] - df['sentimentVaderNeg']